-Long-term debt: At the end of 2013 and 2012, the Division had total bonded debt outstanding of \$29,105,000 and \$31,625,000 respectively.
-This is a reduction of approximately 8.0%.
-This reduction is primarily the result of annual principal payments on the Division's outstanding bonds.
+Long-term debt: At the end of 2014 and 2013, the Division had total bonded debt outstanding of \$26,460,000 and \$29,105,000, respectively.
+This is a reduction of approximately 9.1%.
+This reduction is the result of annual principal payments on the Division's outstanding bonds.
 This current debt was incurred to refund debt previously issued to construct two new parking garages around the Gateway site and a new Willard Park Garage behind City Hall.
 The City's first garage on the Gateway site was completed in January 1994.
 The second garage was completed in August 1994 and was subsequently sold in 2011.
 The Willard Park Garage construction was completed in April 1996.
 The bonds are backed by the net revenues from these facilities.
 In addition, the City has pledged additional revenues, which consist of various non-tax revenues, to meet debt service requirements, if necessary.
-In 2013 and 2012, no additional pledged revenue was required to meet the debt service requirements on the parking bonds.
+In 2014 and 2013, no additional pledged revenue was required to meet the debt service requirements on the parking bonds.